 Either party may terminate this agreement for any reason upon 15 days written notice.
 In addition, AMWN reserves the right to immediately terminate this contract for failure to comply with any terms or conditions herein.
 Account activation

-The term “technical support” or “tech support” in reference to services from AMWN is a service from an AMWN representative wherein content is added, edited, or removed from a web page using existing content management system functionality.
-This service also includes assistance with website login issues.
-This service does not include advertising, content writing, design, domain registration, hosting, marketing, programming, security, or any other service.
+The term “technical support” or “tech support” in reference to services from AMWN is defined as a service from an AMWN representative where client-provided content is added, edited, or removed from a web page using existing standard content management system functionality.
+Tech support includes user management such as creating/removing users and assisting a Client with website login issues for their admin account.
+If AMWN controls the Client’s DNS settings, then DNS updates are also covered by tech support.
+Tech support does not include advertising, content writing, design, domain registration, hosting, security, marketing, programming/coding, the configuration of newly installed software, configuring any 3rd party system settings, or any other service.

 ACCEPTABLE USE POLICY